Taiga Motors

 For the Orca, we drew inspiration from a variety of sources, including the experience of being in nature.
 “I go hiking often, and I’m bothered by the noise of snowmobiles and jet skis,” Moran explains.
 “Our products are more discreet, and we try to convey that in the design.”
 The result is a watercraft that looks as sleek as it is quiet.

-“Being electric is an opportunity to explore or innovate when it comes to designing the vehicle or even the accessories,” adds senior industrial designer Sergio Mora.
 The Orca watercraft’s seats are a good example of this: since there is no combustion engine taking up space underneath the seats, there’s more room for accessories and other functions that may be developed for future models.

 Sergio Mora, Industrial Designer